hustea-dev/Vault-Forge/README.md

 [🇯🇵 日本語のREADMEはこちら](./README_ja.md)

-**Forge new ideas from your Obsidian Vault with AI.**
+**Hone new ideas from your Obsidian Vault with AI.**

 Vault-Forge is a CLI tool that seamlessly integrates your terminal workflow with Obsidian and AI (Google Gemini).
-It captures fleeting notes, logs, and ideas, processes them with AI, and stores them in your vault, which you can then use as a space to forge and refine your creative ideas.
+It captures fleeting notes, logs, and ideas, processes them with AI, and stores them in your vault, which you can then use as a space to hone and refine your creative ideas.

 ## Features